A brand-new, custom-built water rescue truck has rolled into the Beach Haven firehouse.

 “It was fun.
 It was a nice, easy trip.
 (There were) no problems,” said Letts.

 Photo via Beach Haven Volunteer Fire Co.
+The new water rescue truck arrived in Beach Haven on Saturday. |

 The department ordered the truck’s cab through Barlow, and it was later shipped out to Texas-based BFXFire, which specializes in forest fire trucks often used by the U.S. Forest Service.
 The truck’s lightweight, composite-style body means it will run better on the beach and will not rust, Letts noted.